rcrews/datetime/README.md

 }
 ```

-This function
+The function

 * Creates a `span` element.
 * Adds a `class` attribute with two classes: one a generic “date” and one
   specific to the project, “localize-iso8601-string“.
 * Adds a `title` attribute with its value set to the original datetime
   format.
-In most modern browsers, readers who hold the mouse cursor over
+In modern browsers, readers who hold their mouse pointer over
-  an element with a title attribute for about three seconds will see the
+  an element with a title attribute for about two seconds will see the
-  content of the title attribute appear in a pop-up box.
+  content of the title attribute appear in a pop-up.
-* Calls for the localized version and adds the localized version into
+* Calls for a localized date stamp and adds it into
   the element’s text content, which will be immediately visible to
-  readers.
+  visitors.
 * Returns the `span` element.

 ### Transformation, first version